-- 1. Examinations (100 points): Each exam will assess the basic understandings of three sections, which are the foundation for the course.
+- Examinations (100 points): Each exam will assess the basic understandings of three sections, which are the foundation for the course.
 There are three exams.
 The exams are NOT cumulative, and each will consist of multiple-choice questions pertaining to lecture, in-class discussion, and course material from the three sections.
 They will be on Canvas.
 No additional software is needed. - 2.
 Case Studies (5 x 10 = 50 points): These 5 case-study reflection papers help students identify and develop an understanding of health disparities and develop critical thinking, reading, and writing skills.
 They are due no later than the listed time/day.
 Each response needs to have a minimum of 300 words and maximum of 500.
 See the assignment page on Canvas for rubric.
 Submit via Canvas.
 You may receive points off for late projects. - 3.
-Learning Activity (20 points): Health disparities continue to be a pressing problem in American society.
-This activity aims to show students real-world explanations of health disparities using an active learning framework.
-More specifically, this in-class activity uses google maps to introduce students to health disparities, critically analyze the ways in which geography exacerbates health disparities and creatively develop policy solutions.
-See Canvas for more details and I will discuss in class. - 4.
-Participation Total: (30 points)

-A) Participation Reflections Discussion Posts (10x3=30 pts): These discussion posts will help students prepare for discussions.
+Learning Activities (20 points): Health disparities continue to be a pressing problem in American society.
+Active learning activities aim to show students real-world explanations of health disparities using an active learning framework.
+More specifically, these in-class activities introduce students to health disparities, critically analyze health disparities and creatively develop policy solutions.
+See Canvas for more details, and I will discuss in class. - 4.
+Participation Total: (30 points) - A) Participation Reflections Discussion Posts (10x3=30 pts): These discussion posts will help students prepare for discussions.
 These questions will prompt students to think critically about the chapter material that week.
 You are required answer at least one of the questions that correspond to each chapter by posting on the discussion thread.
 Your post must be at least 50 words.
 The reflections must critically analyze the MATERIAL.
 Tie it back to the material for that week.
-They must be posted from the author's account and must be original. \I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
+They must be posted from the author's account and must be original.
+I may use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
 All posts will be via Canvas.